ldaros/js-snake/README.md

 # js-snake

-Snake game recreation using p5js.
+A remake of the classic game Snake, made with JavaScript using the p5.js library.